thosgood/this-weeks-finds/markdown/101-151/week149.md

 cohomology theory.
 Moreover, these spaces fit together to form a "spectrum", meaning that the space of based loops in E(n) is E(n-1).
-It follows that each space E(n) is an infinite loop space: a space of loops in a space of loops in a space of loops in\... where you can go on as far as you like.
+It follows that each space E(n) is an infinite loop space: a space of loops in a space of loops in a space of loops in... where you can go on as far as you like.

 Conversely, given an infinite loop space E(0), we can use it to cook up